In this article, we’ll answer the question, “what is SEO writing?”

-After your content is fully written, the next step is to optimize the article for SEO.
+After your content is fully outlined and written, the next step is to optimize the body of the article for SEO.

 “Description meta tags are important because Google might use them as snippets for your pages.
 Note that we say ‘might’ because Google may choose to use a relevant section of your page’s visible text if it does a good job of matching up with a user’s query.
 Adding description meta tags to each of your pages is always a good practice in case Google cannot find a good selection of text to use in the snippet.”